matthieukomorowski/mimic_workshop/intro_to_mimic/intro_SQL.md

 During the workshop, you will:

 * Learn about MIMIC-III, the publicly accessible critical care database
-* Create a local version of MIMIC-III with a small sample of patients using the Firefox SQLite Plugin
+* Create a local version of MIMIC-III with a small sample of patients
 * Explore the patient data using SQL
 * Plot and analyse the data using Python
 * Get inspiration for future research projects

-## Set up a mini version of MIMIC-III on your computer

-* MIMIC-III contains over 40,000 patients, but for the workshop we will be working with a subset of patients.
-* To create the database on your computer, you will need to install Firefox and the Firefox SQLite Manager Add-on.
-Open Firefox, select "Add-ons" from the Tools menu, and then install SQLite Manager.
-* After restarting Firefox, select "SQLite Manager" from the tools menu.
-In SQLite Manager, click "Connect Database" in the menu, and select the "data/mimicdata.sqlite" database file.

 ## Start exploring the data with SQL